typelevel/cats-collections/docs/src/main/tut/diet.md

 The discrete interval encoding tree is based on the observation that the set of integers { i \| a<=i<=b } can be perfectly represented by the closed interval [a, b].

-`Diet` is a binary search tree where each node contains a set of continuos values.
+`Diet` is a binary search tree where each node contains a set of continuous values.
 If a value is inserted and it fills the hole between to nodes (sets) then the two set become one since all value in the new set are consecutive.

 ## Best and Worst Case Analysis.